mmeendez8/mmeendez8.github.io/_posts/2024-04-15-video-segmentation.md

 ### Input sequence length

 The input sequence length is crucial in video segmentation.
-Longer sequences provide more context for accurately segmenting objects, even during occlusion and appearance changes.
-However, they require more computational power and increase training and inference times.
-Think that transformers have a quadratic complexity with respect to the sequence length so most of the models we are going to discuss are trained with very short clips (mostly between 2 and 8 frames).
+Longer sequences provide more context for accurately segmenting objects, even through occlusions or appearance changes.
+However, they require more computational power and they cause an increase in training and inference times.
+Bear in mind that transformers have a quadratic complexity with respect to the sequence length.
+That's the reason why most of the models we are going to discuss here are trained with very short clips (mostly between 2 and 8 frames).

 ### Stride

 The input sequence length defines the number of frames processed in parallel.
-The stride is the one that determines the temporal distance between frames in the input sequence.
+The stride is the one that determines the temporal distance between adjacent frames in the input sequence.
 A stride of 1 means that the input sequence is a continuous sequence of frames, while a stride of 2 means that every other frame is skipped.
-By increasing the stride the system can work faster because it's looking at fewer frames.
+By increasing the stride, the system can work faster because even though it will be looking at the same amount of frames at once, it will need to process fewer frames in total.

 ### Offline vs Online